drgrib/maps/README.md

 - `GetValuesKV(map[ktype]vtype) []vtype`
 - `CopyKV(map[ktype]vtype) map[ktype]vtype`

-where `K` and `V` are the key and value for maps combining Go primitives, including but not limited to:
+where `K` and `V` are the key and value for maps combining Go basic types, including but not limited to:

 - `StringString`
 - `StringInt`